aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 PROJECT MANAGER section allows to Add Sources like RTL/IP/XDC sources, Language Templates for common RTL constructs/XDCs/DEBUG, and IP Catalog to add IPs to the project.
 This portion of the flow targets the RTL flow.

-When invoking IP Catalog, the user can search for a particular IP or look through the different categories of IP and it’s the responsibility of the user to add and connect the IP into the user RTL.
+When invoking IP Catalog, the user can search for a particular IP or look through the different categories of IP and itâ€™s the responsibility of the user to add and connect the IP into the user RTL.

 ### IP INTEGRATOR

 This section allows the user to open and modify the Block Design and the Generate Block Design after the design is validated.
-The framework of the Block Design with the AWS IP and board are already created with the HLx flow so Create Block Design isn’t necessary.
+The framework of the Block Design with the AWS IP and board are already created with the HLx flow so Create Block Design isnâ€™t necessary.

 Double clicking on any IP in the BD brings up the Re-customize IP Dialog Box where IP settings can be reviewed or modified.
 When connecting designs, Connection Automation is available to automatically connect interfaces.